 Over the years businesses world over have been saving data pertaining to business, customers, products, services etc which according to some sources has grown to about 2.5 quintillion bytes of data being generated everyday world over.
 These data could be in structured or unstructured format however the point is the businesses now realize there is immense wealth treasured in these data sets since they can give a lot of information on product development,customer understanding wrt behavior, buying patterns, trends,social patterns, projections, patterns etc and hence comes the need for learning big data.
 Introducing “Hadoop”- the core platform for structuring Big Data and making it useful for analytics purposes.
 The Hadoop training program equips you to pull right data from those burried over years, run analytics so as to improve business.. .

-WE WILL OFFER FREE COURSES TO MARTYRS FAMILIES AND JUST 25% OF COURSE FEES FOR ARMYMEN FAMILIES.
+WE WILL OFFER 75% OFF ON COURSES FEES TO MARTYRS FAMILIES AND 50% OFF ON COURSE FEES FOR ARMYMEN DEPENDANTS.

 Types of data and their significance